danielkrainas/tinkr-cli/README.md

 **Please Note:** this is still a work in progress as I flush out the featureset of both client and server.

+**June 2015 Update:** This project, along with the server, are going to be reworked in Go.
+There will be a tag on the last node related commit.
+Afterwords, the project will be restructured.

 ## Installation